 WHAT ABOUT GRADING SYSTEM?

-For 4th dan and above, students will attend examinations held yearly in Japan.
+For 6th dan and above, students may be required to attend examinations held yearly in Japan.

 無双直伝英信流 – 日本古流劍術